 After swimming, guests can unwind on board and enjoy authentic Mallorcan tapas and refreshing drinks, including homemade sangria, while watching the sun go down over Alcudia Bay.
 The atmosphere is relaxed and friendly, offering a peaceful way to experience the colors and calmness of the Mediterranean sunset from the sea.

-A traditional Mallorcan cured sausage made from pork, paprika, and spices
+A spicy, raw sausage made from pork, paprika, and other spices.

-A sweet, spiral-shaped pastry made with lard and sugar
+A sweet, spiral-shaped pastry made with lard, flour, and sugar.

 Euro (EUR)